Tanna Farms Certified Organic Cold Pressed Extra Virgin Coconut Oil

-First up, our Tanna Farms Naturally Organic Cold Pressed Extra Virgin Coconut Oil – we know that’s a mouthful, but once you’ve tried our delicious oil, its name will surely trip off your tongue.
+First up, our Tanna Farms Certified Organic Cold Pressed Extra Virgin Coconut Oil – we know that’s a mouthful, but once you’ve tried our delicious oil, its name will surely trip off your tongue.
 It’s handmade with love from coconuts from Tanna Island, Vanuatu, which grow on family farms in volcanic soil at the edge of the Pacific Ocean.

 Here coconuts play an integral part of everyday life, with the white flesh eaten, the coconut water drunk, the husks burned and the fronds of the tree used in thatch roofing.
 Now, with Tanna Farms, the farmers are also able to make money from their trees, enabling them to send their children to school and to access health care.